team18300/fssfll/lessons/lesson1/lesson1.md

 ### 3. Create a Python Program to solve the M08 Mission
-  * To complete this mission you will use the .straight() and .turn() methods to move the robot shown in the animations below.
+  * To complete this mission you will use the robot.straight(distance in mm) and robot.turn(angle in degrees) methods to move the robot shown in the animations below.

 <p align="center">
 <TABLE>